gnachev2/k8s-cicd-lab/README.md

-# CICD-K8S-Project
+# K8S-CICD-Lab

 This is a custom CICD project for automated build and deployment of a simple nginx web app on kubernetes.

 ## Prerequisites and dependencies:

- - A host (Linux/Windows) with pre-installed Jenkins, Docker and any CD application (in our case Ubuntu EC2 instance + ArgoCD)
+ - A host (Linux/Windows) with pre-installed Jenkins, Docker and any CD application (in our case Ubuntu EC2 instance + ArgoCD) + Helm and kubeseal installed
- - A clean kubernetes cluster + deployed ingress controller, metrics-server, Helm and kubeseal
+ - A kubernetes cluster with deployed ingress controller, metrics-server
- - A custom-built docker image with docker and git to server as and Jenkins Agent for the Jenkins pipel
+ - A custom-built image with docker and git to use as a Jenkins Agent
 ##
 * All of the following steps are assuming and Ubuntu EC2 instance as a host for the CICD
 * Sources: